jackbsteinberg/std-toast/README.md

 > These are not things you want an actual system notification for...
 > They really depend on the surrounding content/situation unlike regular notifications.

-Toasts also often contain some sort of action the user can take which affects the state of the page (e.g. un-sending an email on Gmail).
-To provide this kind of behavior accessibly the element should live wholly in the page / DOM.
-This will have the added benefit of preventing pages in the background from using toasts to fight for user attention.
+The toast is intended to be a completely in-page element, not a system-level notification the way Notifications and Android toasts are.
+Because of this page-level role, toasts do not require any user-granted permissions.

 ### Extending the `<dialog>` element
-This approach was considered, but we decided to go a different route for a few reasons.
+This approach was considered, and is still an open area of exploration, but our current thoughts are to go a different route for a few reasons.
-First and foremost, we felt the accessibility considerations for a toast and a dialog are fundamentally opposed, as the dialog engages in the kind of flow-breaking behavior we want toasts to avoid.
+First and foremost, we felt the accessibility considerations for a toast and a dialog differ, as the dialog typically engages in the kind of flow-breaking behavior we want toasts to avoid.
 Additionally, the popular pattern of adding a call to action button on a toast with a baked-in time limit necessitates replacing tab-trapping with a less intrusive, easily restored alternative.
+The line between the elements becomes blurrier from a functional perspective, with action-button-containing toasts and non-modal dialogs, but the intent and semantics are sufficiently different, similar to `<blockquote>` and `<q>` and `<meter>` and `<progress>`.

 ### As a new global element (instead of a built-in module)
 See [here](https://github.com/whatwg/html/issues/4697).